nielseneli/bull--itpoint/implementation.md

 ## Framework
 The framework is divided into two functions:
-  `main`:
-This function takes the queue from controller.py and parses the strings, then writes things to view.
-  `get_wolfram_imagetag`:
-This function takes a searchterm and calls the Wolfram API, then parses the resulting xml tree for an image and returns the url source.
+`main`, which takes the queue from controller.py and parses the strings, then writes things to view; and `get_wolfram_imagetag`, which takes a searchterm and calls the Wolfram API, then parses the resulting xml tree for an image and returns the url source.

 In the future, as we get more API integration and functionalities along this vein, this section will expand to cover those.